 Characterization: The characters in the story are the people or animals that author uses to represent actions.
-When and discussing events characters, please, identify their physical traits and personality attributes and explain how each of them interrelates amongst another in the one story.
+When and discussing various events the characters, please, identify their physical traits and personality attributes and explain how each of them interrelates amongst another in the one story.
 List all the characters in the story; but discuss in full